HernanFdez/MQTT_simulator/README.md

 ### Compilation
 In the "cmp" sub-directory, linux-for-linux and linux-for-windows compilation scripts are provided to generate executables for linux and windows using a linux terminal

-These scripts are to be run from the main directory "MQTT_simulator", not from within "cmp", and passing as only argument one of {broker, client, router}, as in "bash cmp/linux-for-linux broker"
+These scripts are to be run from the main directory "MQTT_simulator", not from within "cmp", and passing as only argument one of {broker, client, router}, as in:

+"bash cmp/linux-for-linux broker"

 The linux-for-windows script needs x86_64-w64-mingw32-g++ compiler, which can be installed using "sudo apt-get install mingw-w64"